The Planning Committee has finalised the timetable for the Gathering 2022. It’s been a long time coming, but it’s now only a few months away!

-	You can buy tickets for the event, at £10 each, from
+You can buy tickets for the event, at £10 each, from the Ticket Office

 John Hume is a South African property developer who at the age of 50 became a pioneer in establishing the world’s largest private rhino breeding operation.
 In the past 24 years he has bred 944 rhinos and spent $100 million dollars of his own funds to save the rhino for future generations.

 John is guardian to 1,400 rhinos following his dream to help create a better future for their survival.
 His ambition is to breed 200 rhinos a year to prevent the extinction of this endangered African specie.

 As a passionate pro-rhino activist, John calls for an end of the war on trade in rhino horn that has only resulted in illegal trade and killing of rhinos and also people in Africa.
 He advocates for legalisation of trade in rhino horn – a renewable product – to help create harmony between African people and their natural

 Clan Home members are encouraged to attend the Grandfather Mountain Highland Games in Linnville, North Carolina, USA: